teuben/AAS241/README.md

 	$EDITOR index.md
 	gh pr create

-   A lot simpler than the back and forth going on github.com
+   Again, a lot simpler than the back and forth going between github.com and the terminal.

    Once the branch has been merged by the upstream, I should remove it: